brisdalen/211_Editor/README.md

 In hindsight a ListIterator as cursor would improve inseration and removal because it would know the position of linkedlist and could then use ListIterator.add() and remove() methods to insert/remove with O(1) per operation.

 ## PieceTable
 The problem of choosing a datastructure for displaying text in an editor has long since been solved.
 Piece table was used in  microsoft word all the way back in 1984 and VS studio code converted from an array of lines to a piece table(Burns, 2019: Lyu, 2018).
 The main benefit of piece table is that the table contains the whole file contents in the original field.
 The original field of text is stored in a single node.
 When a user types in new text it is allways added at the end of the original node through appending the new content to the added field, followed by insertion of a new node of type added.
 When a user makes edits in the middle of a node, that node is split and a new is inserted(Lyu, 2018).

 For example, to access the second line in a node instance, you can read the nodes.linestarts position 0 (node.lineStarts[0]) and its second position 1 (node.lineStarts[1]) which will give the relative offsets for which a line starts and ends.
-Due to knowing how many line breaks a present in a given node, accessing a random line in the document is straight forward (e.g.., O(1) time complexity)

-For example, if you want to access the second line in a given Node instance, you can read node.lineStarts[0] and node.lineStarts[1] which will give the relative offsets at which a line begins and ends.
-Since we know how many line breaks a node has, accessing a random line in the document is straight forward: read each node starting from the first one until we find the target line break.
+Due to knowing how many line breaks are present in a given node, accessing a random line in the document is straight forward: (e.g.., O(1) time complexity)by reading each node starting from the first one until we find the targeted line break (Lyu, 2018).
+The Piece table data structure is not present in the standard java class library but could be implemented in your own projects, and could serve as the better data structure to display text in a Editor.

 ## Known bugs